EmmaJane22/memory-game/README.md

 Following user feedback, a gradient effect was added to the page background to add a bit more interest.

 ### Typography
+The main font used for headings, links and buttons is Caveat, with Cursive as a fall-back font.
+This is paired with Roboto as a plain font to make the instructions easy to read.
+Roboto has Sans-Serif as a fall-back font.

 ### Wireframes
 [Balsamiq](https://balsamiq.com/) was used to create wireframes of the game, showing the placement of different elements.